Demonstrandum/RubyFiglet/README.md

 # or just

-puts "meow...".art
+print "meow...".art
+print RubyFiglet::Figlet.new("meow...").stringify
-puts RubyFiglet::Figlet.new "meow..." # both work the same
+RubyFiglet::Figlet.new("meow...").show # all work the same

 # str.art(font)/str.art!(font) and RubyFiglet::Figlet.new(str, font) have a font parameter!